Epidemiology / Quality of Life

 Chairs: JA Kanis, D Prieto-Alhambra

-Members: B Abrahamsen, J Adachi, F Borgström, O Bruyère, J Carey, P Clark, C Cooper, E Dennison, M Diaz Curiel, HP Dimai, D Gregorie, M Hiligsmann, H Johansson, P Khashayar, E Lau, M Lewiecki, P Lips, R Lorenc, M Lorentzon, E McCloskey, S Ortolani, A Papaioannou, D Prieto Alhambra, S Silverman, M Sosa, P Szulc, K Ward, N Yoshimura
+Members: B Abrahamsen, J Adachi, F Borgström, O Bruyère, J Carey, P Clark, C Cooper, E Dennison, M Diaz Curiel, HP Dimai, D Gregorie, N Harvey, M Hiligsmann, H Johansson, P Khashayar, E Lau, M Lewiecki, P Lips, R Lorenc, M Lorentzon, E McCloskey, S Ortolani, A Papaioannou, D Prieto Alhambra, S Silverman, M Sosa, P Szulc, K Ward, N Yoshimura

 The Epidemiology/Quality of Life Working Group establishes projects which aim to estimate the epidemiology of osteoporosis around the world, to evaluate the impact of fragility fractures on health-related quality of life and finally to measure the direct and indirect cost of osteoporotic fractures worldwide.